jackhhh/WeChatRecord/README.md

 # A Nervous Project

-A website used to manage WeChat official accounts in Tsinghua University.
+A website used to manage WeChat official accounts.

+# Project Environment:

+Python 2.7.10

+Django 1.8.4 (be sure to lower than 1.10)

+nose

+coverage

+django_nose

+requests

+# Baed on a TSU project
 Team members:

 黄豪硕